MAIF/daikoku/manual/docs/01-getstarted/06-setup/admin.md

 Activate `Daikoku admin.`
 Click on `Create`.

-Now, you can log in with the newly created admin and then delete the initially generated `Super admin`, confirm, and the danger popup will go away.
+Now, you can log in with the newly created admin and then delete the initially generated `Daikoku admin`, confirm, and the danger popup will go away.

 ## Delete admin user